-As we go about our daily lives in the year 2016, fretting about the nearby future, especially with the U.S. elections coming up, it helps to step back and take a look at the bigger picture.
+As we go about our daily lives, it helps to step back and take a look at the bigger picture.
 We are living in what seems like an advanced civilization, but let’s not kid ourselves - we are still technological infants.

 In 1963, the Russian astrophysicist Nikolai S. Kardashev came up with a hypothetical way to understand just where exactly we fit in.
 He created what’s come to be known as the Kardashev Scale, a method of measuring how advanced a civilization’s technological achievements are based on the amount of energy it can harness.